Announcement This scheme is due to launch in April 2026.

 - A higher level of responsibility and new challenges.

-To apply for the scheme, colleagues will:
+To be eligible to apply for the scheme, colleagues will:

 - Be employed as a Lecturer at Oxford Brookes.